 This simple side dish of broccoli and cheese is a great way to get picky eaters to eat their vegetables!
-The cheese sauce does not contain flour.
-It contains heavy cream, cheddar, and spices, and it comes out thick and creamy!
+The flourless cheese sauce features heavy cream, cheddar, and spices, and it comes out thick and creamy!

 If you have a picky eater at home, you know how difficult it can be to get them to eat vegetables.
 That's why I'm grateful for this easy side dish of broccoli and cheese.
 But don't limit yourself to broccoli!
-The easy cheese sauce pairs beautifully with other steamed vegetables, including steamed spinach, steamed carrots, steamed cabbage, and steamed asparagus.
+The easy cheese sauce pairs beautifully with other steamed vegetables, including microwave cauliflower, steamed spinach, and steamed asparagus.

 - Fresh broccoli: You will steam it on the stovetop or in the microwave.